 Centipedes are typically found in areas of high moisture such as loose bark, rotting logs, under stones, trash, piles of leaves and grass clippings, flower-bed mulch, etc., where their typical prey is found.
 Some species will sometimes feed on plant tissues causing injury.

-The key to centipede control is to reduce or eliminate moist areas and harbourage.
+The key to centipede control is to reduce or eliminate moist areas and harbourages.
 For example, remove accumulations of leaves and grass clippings; move logs, stones and rocks off the ground, provide adequate ventilation in crawl spaces etc. Indoors, centipedes are easily removed with a vacuum.
 Application of appropriately labelled residuals can be made to exterior building foundation walls, perimeter flower and/or ornamental plant beds, unfinished basements, and crawl spaces.
-Control of the small arthropods, upon which centipedes feed, helps make building areas less attractive to them.
+Control of the small arthropods, upon which centipedes feed, helps make building areas less attractive to them and under furniture.

 Crawling Insect Preventative Setup Preparation Sheet